speedment/speedment-doc/pages/speedment_examples.md

     )
         .forEachOrdered(System.out::println);
 ```
-The resulting stream will contain duplicates with films that have a length both greater than 120 minutes and have a rating "PG-13".
+The resulting `Stream` will contain duplicates with films that have a length both greater than 120 minutes and have a rating "PG-13".

 ### Union
 `UNION` can be expressed using `StreamComposition.concatAndAutoClose(s0, s1, ..., sn)` followed by `.distinct()`.
-Suppose we want to create a resulting stream with all Films that are of length greater than 120 minutes and then all films that are of rating "PG-13":
+The following example creates a resulting `Stream` with all Films that are of length greater than 120 minutes and then all films that are of rating "PG-13":
 ``` java
     StreamComposition.concatAndAutoClose(
         films.stream().filter(Film.LENGTH.greaterThan(120)),